slopezpereyra/khwarizmi/README.md

     y = 2025.34x - 724

-and get its solution when y equals 5 on Python?
+and get its solution when y equals 5 on Python with a single function?
 Now you can.
 In just two lines.

     >>>equation = SlopeIntercept('y = 2025.34x - 724')
     >>>equation.solve_for('y', 5)